Maya Sita: Original plot of the Ramayana

-The Ramayana (5th to 4th century BCE) by Valmiki does not mention Maya Sita.
-Sita, the princess of Mithila, is married to Rama, the prince of Ayodhya.
+The Ramayana (5th to 4th century BCE) by Vālmiki does not mention Maya Sita.
+Sita, the princess of Mithila, is married to Rāma, the prince of Ayodhya.
 Rama is forced to go on a 14-year exile and is accompanied by Sita and his brother Lakshmana.
 Ravana, the demon-king of Lanka, plots to abduct Sita, aided by Maricha, who transforms into a magical golden deer (Maya mriga, an illusional deer), that entices Sita.
 While in exile in Dandakaranya forest, Rama goes after the deer and slays it.
 The magical deer gives a call of help in Rama's voice.
 Sita forces Lakshmana to go and help Rama, leaving her alone.
 Ravana comes disguised as an ascetic and kidnaps her.
 He imprisons her in the Ashoka Vatika grove of Lanka, until she is rescued by Rama, who slays Ravana in war.
 When Rama doubts Sita's chastity, she undergoes a trial by fire (Agni Pariksha).
 Sita enters a burning pyre declaring that if she has been faithful to Rama let the fire not harm her; she comes out unscathed with the fire-god Agni as proof of her purity.
 Rama accepts Sita back and returns to Ayodhya, where they are crowned as king and queen.